TheChymera/masterarbeit/README.rst

 Neuronal Correlates of Occulometric Parameters in Face Recognition
 ========

-A recently compiled version of this document can be downloaded [here](http://chymera.eu/docs/masterarbeit.pdf).
+A recently compiled version of this document can be downloaded `here <http://chymera.eu/docs/masterarbeit.pdf>`_.
-The document may be a few commits behind the HEAD version published here.
 .. letag